Chapter 3 Basic class

 # or: group_CW$sample_table <- subset(group_CW$sample_table, grepl("CW", Group))

-# use tidy_dataset to trim all the basic files
+# trim all the data

 group_CW$tidy_dataset()